motazNammorah/inventory-management-system/README.md

 By accessing Swagger's documentation, users can readily comprehend the available endpoints, request/response structures, and supported operations.
 Additionally, it enables direct API testing within the documentation interface, leading to improved efficiency in development and integration tasks.

+#Prepare the design and documentation for each resource